Home Platforms The Trade Desk Loses Jud Spencer, Its Longtime Engineering Lead

 The DSP hired three new C-level execs this year following the exit of some of its longest-tenured leaders.

-In October, TTD announced that its chief revenue officer, Jed Dederick, had stepped down after a year in the role, ending his 13-year run at the company.
-Dederick was replaced as CRO by former Google exec Anders Mortensen.
+In October, TTD announced that its chief revenue officer, Jed Dederick, will step down after two years in the role, ending his 13-year run at the company.
+Dederick’s tenure at TTD officially ended this month, and he was replaced as CRO by former Google exec Anders Mortensen.

 In August, TTD’s chief financial officer, Laura Schenkein, stepped down after a two-year stint.
 She previously spent a decade in financial leadership roles for the company.
 Schenkein was replaced as CFO by former Salesforce exec Alex Kayyal.